Science Museum Oklahoma celebrates newest exhibit opening that connects art, science, color

 About Science Museum Oklahoma

 Science Museum Oklahoma is the only hands-on science museum in Oklahoma and, with more than 390,000 square feet, one of the largest science museums in the nation.
-With a mission of enriching lives by revealing the wonder and relevance of science, Science Museum Oklahoma demonstrates the relationship between the physical sciences and everyday experiences.
+With a mission of sparking curiosity and encouraging learning by exploring the wonder and relevance of science, Science Museum Oklahoma demonstrates the relationship between the physical sciences and everyday experiences.
 The museum influences how Oklahomans learn about science through the medium of interactive exhibits, discovery-based activities, astronomy shows, Science Live demonstrations, educational outreach efforts and special events.
 The museum’s clear mission and firm focus on science literacy encourage families to develop and build upon a strong foundation in the sciences.